Inokinoki/DalFs/README.md

 The remaining parameters are `<key>=<value>` pairs needed by OpenDAL schemes.

-Currently only `fs` backend is tested.
+Currently `fs` and `s3` backends are tested.
 For example, the following command will mount a filesystem using the data in your `/tmp` directory to the mount-point.

 ```bash
 cargo run <mount-point> fs root=/tmp